Model legends walk Sergio Hudson’s NY Fashion Week runway

 And when Hudson spoke of girls and women, he meant it.

 Webb, the first Black model to land a long-term contract with a major cosmetics company (Revlon in 1992), walked in a jewel-tone purple mini skirt and zip jacket with large, safari-worthy front pockets.
 Zelauy, the ‘80s and ’90s icon from Brazil known for her emotive modeling style, showed off one of Hudson’s slinky slip gowns in bright green.
-Johnson, the first African-American model to appear on the cover of American Vogue in 1974, donned a sexy, soft pink tea length dress with a wide ruffle hem.
+Johnson, the first African American model to appear on the cover of American Vogue in 1974, donned a sexy, soft pink tea length dress with a wide ruffle hem.

 “I just believe in inclusivity,” Hudson said.
 “Like, it’s not all about 25-year-old or 22-year-old or some of these girls.
 These girls don’t buy my clothes.
 Women over 30 buy my clothes.
 So why not look at the runway and see, OK, this woman is wearing what you could be wearing?
 It just makes sense to me.
 Women don’t stop being beautiful, sexy, smart.
 They’re even smarter at that age, so why not?”